bitterteriyaki/dotfiles/README.md

 I use BTRFS as my filesystem on my Linux machines.
 This filesystem supports the creation of block-level snapshots, allowing the recovery of deleted or corrupted files.
-Along with BTRFS, I use Timeshift to create periodic snapshots of the system.
-I recommend that you create at least 5 snapshots per hour, as these snapshots are relatively lightweight, as they do not copy the files themselves, but only their metadata.
+Along with BTRFS, I use Timeshift to create periodic snapshots of the system, I recommend that you create at least 5 snapshots per hour, as these snapshots are relatively lightweight, as they do not copy the files themselves, but only their metadata.

-If you ran my automatic installation scripts, Timeshift and cron (needed to create background snapshots) should already be installed, and the cron service should already be enabled and running.
+If you ran my automatic installation scripts, Timeshift and cron (needed to create snapshots in background) should already be installed, and the cron service should already be enabled and running.
 If you haven't already performed this step, you can run the following commands to configure the environment:

 ```sh
 $ yay -S timeshift cronie